alibaba/FederatedScope/README.md

 #### Use Conda

-We recommend using a new conda environment to install FederatedScope:
+We recommend using a new virtual environment to install FederatedScope:

 ```bash
 conda create -n fs python=3.9